lynnlilu/lynnlilu.github.io/_pages/students.md

   * Duration: The class of 2026
   * Major: Computer Science and Technology
   * SRTP: LiDAR Object Detection Optimization, collaborated with Sizhe.

-Alumni
+* Bin Li (李彬)
+  * Duration: The class of 2025
+  * Major: Cyber Science
+  * Research Interest: Fuzzing for Intelligent Driving Systems Alumni
 ======
+* Peilin Sun (孙培林)
+  * The class of 2025 undergraduate, B.E.
+  * Major: Computer Science and Technology
+  * SRTP: Resaerch on Lightweight and Real-time Model for Multi-to-multi Voice Conversion Systems
+  * Award: 3rd Award of National College Student Information Security Contest
+* Shuhao Shen (沈书豪)
+  * The class of 2025 undergraduate, B.E.
+  * Major: Computer Science and Technology
+  * SRTP: Resaerch on Lightweight and Real-time Model for Multi-to-multi Voice Conversion Systems
+  * Award: 3rd Award of National College Student Information Security Contest
+* Xiaofei Hou (候晓菲)
+  * The class of 2025 undergraduate, B.E.
+  * Major: Cyber Science
+  * SRTP: Research on Adversarial Example Defense for LiDAR Object Detection
+* Bolin Gao (高博琳)
+  * The class of 2025 undergraduate, B.E.
+  * Major: Cyber Science
+  * SRTP: Research on Adversarial Example Defense for LiDAR Object Detection
+* Yiming Guo (郭一铭)
+  * The class of 2025 undergraduate, B.E.
+  * Major: Computer Science and Technology
+  * SRTP: Research on Adversarial Example Defense for LiDAR Object Detection
+* Siyang Lei (雷思扬)
+  * The class of 2025 undergraduate, B.E.
+  * Major: Cyber Science
+  * SRTP: Research on Backdoor Attacks for LiDAR Object Detection
+* Jiaxing Liu (刘佳星)
+  * The class of 2025 undergraduate, B.E.
+  * Major: Computer Science and Technology
+  * SRTP: Research on Backdoor Attacks for LiDAR Object Detection
+* Chengye Wang (王程业)
+  * The class of 2025 undergraduate, B.E.
+  * Major: Computer Science and Technology
+  * SRTP: Research on Backdoor Attacks for LiDAR Object Detection
+* Meng Cai (蔡梦)
+  * The class of 2024 undergraduate, B.E.
+  * Major: Computer Science and Technology
+  * Thesis: Audio Steganography Based on CW Adversarial Attack Algorithm
 * Lei Wang (王磊)
   * The class of 2023 graduate, M.E.
   * Co-advised with Prof. Kui Ren